 A theoretical paper exploring the major models of Family Therapy theory and practice from an integrative perspective through analysis and critique.

-systemic and family therapy theory.
-Students will learn the tenets of the major schools
+of systemic and family therapy theory.
+Students will learn the tenets of the major

-of family therapy and apply these to families.
-This distance-taught paper is primarily
+schools of family therapy and apply these to families.
+This distance-taught paper

-theoretical, though some observation of family systems is required.
-Students will
+is primarily theoretical, though some observation of family systems is required.
+Students

-critically appraise the theories of family therapy and discover the evidence base
+will critically appraise the theories of family therapy and discover the evidence

 PSME 436 provides an opportunity for those practising family therapy or for those who wish to use systemic ideas within their health or educational context to gain a qualification in the area.
 This paper leads to a Postgraduate Certificate when paired with another appropriate paper.
 This paper is a component of the Certificate qualification and meets many of the requirements that the Association of Family Therapy (UK) suggests for foundation- and intermediate-level training.